 This project creates an opportunity for a new best practice model designed to lead to better outcomes for children and families impacted by opiates and other drugs.
 The overall goal of this program is to stabilize families harmed by parental drug use so that both children and their parents can recover and move forward with abuse-free and addiction-free lives.
 Ohio START integrates community partners to ensure the seamless provision of wraparound services.

 Ohio began the implementation of the Ohio Sobriety Treatment and Reducing Trauma (START) program and its strategies in April 2017.
 The pilot was created through the office of then Ohio Attorney General Mike DeWine as a response to the opioid epidemic that was decimating Ohio families.
 The pilot began with 14 counties in Appalachian Ohio and quickly added 3 additional counties at the beginning of 2018 to bring the total number of counties in cohort 1 to 17.
 In the fall of 2018, the program added a second cohort of counties to the pilot, consisting of 15 additional counties.
-Most recently, in the fall of 2019 the Ohio START program added 14 more counties to create cohort 3.
-In total, 46 Ohio counties currently participate in the program.
+In the fall of 2019 the Ohio START program added 14 more counties to create cohort 3.
+Most recently, the program added 6 counties in January of 2021.
+In total, 52 Ohio counties currently participate in the program.
 The Ohio START program is housed at and led by the Public Children Services Association of Ohio (PCSAO).

-START added a third cohort of 14 counties, and now operates in a total of 46 counties across Ohio.
+START added a fourth cohort of 6 counties, and now operates in a total of 52 counties across Ohio.

 START expanded to 15 additional counties.